-South Africa's Ramaphosa to announce departure of finance minister Nene: ANC source
+Former South African central bank governor Mboweni takes over as finance minister

 The Gupta brothers - Ajay, Atul and Rajesh - have been accused of using their friendship with Zuma, Ramaphosa’s predecessor, to siphon off billions of rand in state funds and of inappropriately influencing cabinet appointments.

-The crisis over the finance minister has thrown a spotlight on Ramaphosa’s promise to crack down on corruption and boost economic growth.
+The crisis over the finance minister had thrown a spotlight on Ramaphosa’s promise to crack down on corruption and boost economic growth.

-Asked repeatedly at a media event in Cape Town whether Nene still enjoyed his confidence and what the future might hold for the finance minister, Ramaphosa made light of the questions and pretended there was something wrong with his hearing.

-“I am hard of hearing.
-I actually have go to an ear (specialist) ...
-See you later,” he said.

-Additional reporting by Wendell Roelf in Cape Town; Writing by James Macharia; Editing by Kevin Liffey
+Additional reporting by Olivia Kumwenda-Mtambo, Alexander Winning and Mfuneko Toyana in Johannesburg; Writing by James Macharia; Editing by Jon Boyle